News and

 in a research study should be involved from the outset in all phases of

 the research process.
-We strive to work together with patient
+We work together with patient representatives and

 - Transdiagnostic targets.
 Our group does not focus